mirandawylie/Music_Popularity/README.md

-# K-Pop: How Popular Is It?
+# K-pop: How Popular Is It?
-## Comparing 10 Years of Music Data from *Billboard* Hot 100  and Spotify
+## Comparing 10 Years of Music Data from *Billboard* Hot 100 and Spotify to Find Out
 Made in collaboration between [Jessica Veilleux](https://github.com/jveilleux2314), [Kailey Davis](https://github.com/kaileymd), [Kenneth Beadle](https://github.com/K-Beadle), and [Miranda Wylie](https://github.com/mirandawylie).
 View our [dashboard](https://k-pop-pop.herokuapp.com/).
 View our [presentation](https://docs.google.com/presentation/d/18R-miYkgG67zDTOXOeS0VitBn73jQj7eH99ADQq1drc/edit?usp=sharing).

 K-pop, or popular music from Korea, is increasing in popularity in the United States, so much so that the Billboard 100 includes it in it’s top 7 genre categories along with Rock and Hip-Hop.

-The rise of K-pop and its dedicated fan base has caused cultural waves that touched [the 2020 election, sparked political activism](https://www.cnn.com/2020/06/22/asia/k-pop-fandom-activism-intl-hnk/index.html) and created wildly popular merchandising deals, like [one K-Pop band's McDonald's Meal](https://www.businessinsider.com/mcdonalds-bts-meal-drives-traffic-to-restaurants-over-travis-scott-meal-2021-6).
-With as much influence as K-Pop has outside of the music world, we wanted to know: how popular is K-Pop music, actually?
+The rise of K-pop and its dedicated fan base has caused cultural waves that touched [the 2020 election, sparked political activism](https://www.cnn.com/2020/06/22/asia/k-pop-fandom-activism-intl-hnk/index.html) and created wildly popular merchandising deals, like [one K-pop band's McDonald's Meal](https://www.businessinsider.com/mcdonalds-bts-meal-drives-traffic-to-restaurants-over-travis-scott-meal-2021-6).
+With as much influence as K-pop has outside of the music world, we wanted to know: how popular is K-pop music, actually?
 How does the popularity of K-pop compare with the popularity of other top Billboard 100 music categories: Country, Dance, Hip-Hop, Latin, Pop and Rock?

 ### Music Popularity
 There are many elements to what makes music popular.
 We decided to rely on song ranking from *Billboard* charts and Spotify’s own popularity score as parameters for popularity.
 In addition, Spotify gives each song an audio features ranking and we used this ranking to determine similarities in what makes a song popular.